belle2/basf2/online_book/prerequisites/git.rst

     -- Poor Student

-Now one way to achieve this is would maybe be to keep all old versions manually, either in the same file but commented out like this:
+Now one way to achieve this would maybe be to keep all old versions manually, either in the same file but commented out like this:

 .. code-block:: python